vseryakov/backendjs/README.md

             make V=1

-    * to compile with internal nanomsg and ImageMagick use:
+    * to compile with internal ImageMagick use:

             make force V=1